sarah11918/jbrains/src/content/docs/blog/refactoring-by-focusing-on-names-example.md

     - Refactoring
     - Improving Names
     - Simple Design
-# summary: >
+excerpt: >
-#     Let's look at a simple example of a name.
-Let's judge the name (kindly!),
-#     then imagine some likely next steps in refactoring.
-We can learn and
-#     do quite a lot from only a single name!
+    Let's look at a simple example of a name.
+Let's judge the name (kindly!), then imagine some likely next steps in refactoring.
+We can learn and do quite a lot from only a single name!
 ---

 A member of [The jbrains Experience](https://experience.jbrains.ca) posted about a name they had just encountered in their day-job code base: